awslabs/dynamodb-continuous-backup/README.md

 ## lambdaExecRoleArn

 IAM Role ARN for which AWS Lambda uses to write to Kinesis Firehose.
-This role must have rights to use PutRecords on Kinesis Firehose:
+This role must have rights to use PutRecords on Kinesis Firehose.

+Trust Relationship: `lambda.amazonaws.com`

 ```
 {